 In Zimbabwe, blackouts are quite frequent and random, and when they occur, they usually last for 3 hours or more.

-Have you got any interesting or fun facts about Zimbabwe that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Zimbabwe?
+Share them in the comments below!